 Interests connection graph

-Preliminary data collection experiments show that the resulting graph model is quite large.
-For ZZ crawled users there were approximately XX related entities which lead to the same amount of vertices being created, and about YY resulting edges.
-Search and traversal times for such a graph would be slow, especially if we plan to run an exhaustive search for hidden links between any combination of entities.
+Preliminary data collection experiments on 100 user only show that the resulting graph model is quite large.
+For example 100crawled users there were approximately ~600000 (subjects and items) related entities which lead to the same amount of vertices being created, and about ~600resulting edges.
+Search and traversal times for such a graph would be very slow, especially if we plan to run an exhaustive search for hidden links between any combinations of entities.
 In order to improve run time performance we have decided to minimize the graph by abstracting some of the relations.
 The abstracted graph, G2, will contain only Subjects as vertices and thus relations between them.
 A edge between two subjects is created if there is at least one user who is connected to both.
 So each set: {v1 ∈ V(users); s1,s2 ∈ V(subjects); e1,e2 ∈ E(userssubjects)} would be abstracted into {s1,s2 ∈ V(subjects); e1(s1, s2) ∈ E(subjectssubjects)}.
 The edges between subjects would also contain weight labels denoting the amount of users that had those two subjects co-listed in their profiles.
-In our example the interest graph have only the interest nodes: {animals, pizza, cars} = V the edges are represent the native of the interests connection when (animals, pizza)∈E & (pizza ,cars)∈E when ι(animals,pizza)=2 and ι (Cars,Pizza)=1 the weight animals-pizza edge is 2 since user_x and user_y are both like animals and pizza.
+In our example the interest graph will have only the interest nodes: {animals, pizza, cars} = V the edges are represent the native of the interests connection when (animals, pizza)∈E & (pizza ,cars)∈E when ι(animals,pizza)=2 and ι (Cars,Pizza)=1 the weight animals-pizza edge is 2 since user_x and user_y are both like animals and pizza.

 Figure 5: graphical view Interests connection graph

-Eventually we will have weighted undirected graph that will represent the our graph database when the number of nodes (vertex) is equal to the number of characters |V|=numof(characters) , the |E| represent the number of connections between characters
+Eventually we will have weighted undirected graph that will represent the our graph database when the number of nodes (vertex) is equal to the number of users interests , |V|=numof(interests) . by this attitude we can reduce graph nodes and edged – in our example the Pinterest's data graph contain 8 nodes with 9 edges , the same repression in interests connection graph will lead to 3 nodes with 2 edges only . this way we can analyze the power of each interest connections (edgeds weight) which lead to rating recommendation algorithm. .

 Tools